Kim England

 Kim England “Suburban Pink Collar Ghettos: The Spatial Entrapment of Women?”
 Annals of the Association of American Geographers, 1993, 83(2): 225-242 (and see exchange with Susan Hanson and Geraldine Pratt,” Annals of the Association of American Geographers, 1994, 84(3): 500-504.

 Kim England “Getting Personal: Reflexivity, Positionality and Feminist Research,” The Professional Geographer, 1994, 46(1): 80-89. (reprinted in Trevor Barnes and Derek Gregory (eds.)
-Reading Human Geography: The Poetics and Politics of Inquiry, 1997, Edward Arnold AND to be reprinted in Harald Bauder and Salvatore Engel-Di Mauro (eds.)
+Reading Human Geography: The Poetics and Politics of Inquiry, 1997, Edward Arnold AND reprinted in Harald Bauder and Salvatore Engel-Di Mauro (eds.)
 Critical Geography: An Introduction and Reader, Praxis(e)Press.)

 Kim England “Gender Relations and the Spatial Structure of the City,” Geoforum, 1991, 22(2): 135-147.